 Because doctors have a difficult time diagnosing a brain injury, it is best not to attempt to diagnose your daughter yourself.
 Instead, get her into the hospital as soon as possible for a diagnosis and treatment.
 Any type of brain injury is a serious matter and needs to be treated as soon as possible.

 If a negligent driver caused your daughter’s brain injury in a traffic accident, you may have rights to pursue a personal injury case in Georgia.
-Seek legal advice in a free consultation by calling one of our skilled Atlanta traumatic brain injury lawyers at the Law Offices of Shane Smith at 770-HURT-999 today.
+Seek legal advice in a free consultation by calling one of our skilled Atlanta traumatic brain injury lawyers at Shane Smith Law at 770-HURT-999 today.